-The results of the WFD monitoring programme indicate that there are water quality issues reflecting the results of macroinvertebrate sampling in some of the waters discharging in the vicinity of this shellfish area.
+The results of the WFD monitoring programme indicate that there are water quality issues with dissolved oxygen, biochemical oxygen demand and chromium levels within the area and in some of the waters discharging in the vicinity of this shellfish area.
+However, the available monitoring data is all compliant with the shellfish standards for these substances.

-The shellfish flesh classification monitoring indicates faecal contamination in this shellfish area.
+The shellfish flesh classification indicates faecal contamination in the shellfish area.